 High-resolution audio vs. 16 bit / 44.1kHz

-On the optimal sampling frequency and bit-depth of audio files for distribution.
+Investigation of the optimal sampling frequency and bit depth of distribution audio formats.

-High-resolution music and hi-res players are advertised with misleading descriptions and ads almost everywhere.
-False representations of pulse-code modulation, the use of old digital stereotypes, fundamental misconceptions for advertising purposes are very common.
-The marketing term "CD quality" is also misleading, mainly because it suggests that quality is proportional to file size or bitrate.
-Since 16 bit /44.1 kHz provides the same playback fidelity as 24 bit / 96 kHz, studio quality recordings can be distributed in 16/44.1 formats.
-16/44.1 is studio quality.
+The behavior of digital signals is counterintuitive, which explains the multitude of misconceptions and frauds.
+Misleading representation of pulse-code modulation, the use of old digital stereotypes, fundamental misconceptions for advertising purposes are very common.
+The marketing term "CD quality" is also misleading, because it suggests that quality is proportional to file size or bitrate.
+Since 16bit/44.1kHz provides the same playback fidelity as 24bit/96kHz, studio quality recordings can be distributed in 16/44.1 formats (16/44.1 is studio quality).

-The sampling rate shows how many samples are taken per second during digital conversion.
-The sampling frequency determines the frequency range that can be recorded.
-The highest frequency is half the sampling frequency.
+Sampling rate shows how many samples are taken per second during digital conversion.
+Sampling frequency determines bandwidth or frequency range: the highest frequency is half the sampling frequency.